 I would recommend these to just about anyone, with the exception of someone who has extremely sensitive skin, who has bad night sweats every night regardless of the season, or someone who has an extremely thick mattress.
 The lightness and breathability make them ideal especially in the summer, and the durability means that they work for children as well as adults.
 I certainly have hung onto them and use them all the time.

-You might be interested: The Best Sheets Money Can Buy
+You may be interested in: The Best Sheets Money Can Buy